gvwilson/thirdbit/src/fiction/in-heck/index.md

 "You are equipped with NPX-170 optical sensors."

 "Correct."
-*Uh oh,* Gumption thought.
-Dockety's voice didn't have much emotional range, but it had just gone cold.
+Dockety's voice didn't have much emotional range, but that one word was ice cold.

 "Give these one.
 These will return it to you when you deliver the other parts you have promised."